 For more information on the private inurement doctrine and private benefit issues, please read the IRS Exempt Organizations internal document “Overview of Inurement/Private Benefit Issues in IRC 501(c)(3).”

-Part I discusses the private benefit doctrine and is available here.
+Part I of this series of posts discusses the private benefit doctrine and is available here.